nasherickson/ZephyrMarkt-Portfolio/README.md

 # ZephyrMarkt

 Offline-first POS & inventory system for vendors, booths, and small shops.
-Built solo in under a month.
 Designed to work anywhere no WiFi, no servers, no subscriptions, no headaches.

 It’s the system I wish existed when I needed one.